terjeio/grblHAL/drivers/SAMD21/README.md

 ## SAMD21 Driver

+__IMPORTANT:__ Arduino version 1.8.11 has breaking changes in the library code that causes compilation to fail.
+Use an earlier version or select another driver for your project.
+See issue #224 for more information.
+Also note that I am __*not*__ going to make a workaround for this since the compilation error is in the shared grblHAL core code.

 A GrblHAL driver for the Atmel SAMD21 processor on a [Arduino MKR ZERO board](https://store.arduino.cc/arduino-mkrzero).

 See the Wiki-page for [compiling grblHAL](https://github.com/terjeio/grblHAL/wiki/Compiling-GrblHAL) for instructions for how to import the project, configure the driver and compile.